- The 11th Assembly of the World Council of Churches

 - Past WCC Assemblies

-The 11th Assembly of the WCC will take place in Karlsruhe, Germany, at the joint invitation of the Evangelical Church in Germany (EKD), the Protestant Church in Baden, the Council of Churches in Germany, the Union of Protestant Churches in Alsace and Lorraine (UEPAL) and the Protestant Church in Switzerland.
+The WCC 11th Assembly will take place in Karlsruhe, Germany, at the joint invitation of the Evangelical Church in Germany (EKD), the Protestant Church in Baden, the Council of Churches in Germany, the Union of Protestant Churches in Alsace and Lorraine (UEPAL), and the Protestant Church in Switzerland.

 A WCC Assembly in Germany

 The WCC accepted the invitation of the member churches in Germany to hold the 11th assembly in Karlsruhe, Germany.
-The invitation was brought forward by the Protestant Church in Germany (EKD), the Protestant Church in Baden and the Council of Churches in Germany;, together with churches in France (Union of Protestant churches in Alsace and Lorraine, UEPAL) and in Switzerland (Protestant Church of Switzerland).
 The last assembly in Europe took place in Uppsala, Sweden, in 1968.

 The local hosting church, the Protestant Church in Baden, became a united church by petition of the people in 1821.
-In 2021, the 200 years anniversary of the unification of the church will be celebrated.
+The 200 year anniversary of the unification of the church was celebrated in 2021.

 A WCC Assembly in Europe